Adam Kossowski: Other commission and reviews

 Kossowski often worked on it until late in the night or the early hours of morning.
 He would remain alone with his vision.
 This was also dictated by the medium because of [sic] the top layer of the sgraffito dries quickly.
 But the creator's sharpness of sight and precision of hand caused him to vanquish technical difficulties.

 Death

 Kossowski died in London on 31 March 1986, aged 80, and is buried at Aylesford, Kent.
+In 2003 he was joined there by his wife, Stefania.